William Lygon, 2nd Earl Beauchamp: Death

-Lord Beauchamp died at Madresfield Court, near Malvern, Worcestershire, in May 1823.
-He was unmarried and was succeeded in the earldom by his younger brother, John.
-His library was sold at auction by R. H. Evans in London on 15 January 1824 and 8 following days; a copy of the catalogue is at Cambridge University Library (shelfmark Munby.c.127(2)).
+Lord Beauchamp died at his family seat, Madresfield Court, near Malvern, Worcestershire, on 12 May 1823, at the age of 40.
+He was unmarried and was succeeded in the earldom by his younger brother, John Lygon, who became the 3rd Earl Beauchamp.

+His personal library was sold at auction by R. H. Evans in London beginning on 15 January 1824 and continuing for eight following days; a copy of the auction catalog is held at Cambridge University Library under the shelfmark *Munby.c.127(2)*, offering valuable insight into his collecting interests and the breadth of books assembled by an early 19th century peer.